 - Built-in blog functionality so you can easily start a blog from Scholastica at any time

-Designated Website Templates for Journals
+Designated Website Template for Journals

 Indexed by Google Scholar

 Google Scholar is a free and convenient way for academics around the world to conduct research and one in which all of your journal articles should be indexed.
 While you may assume that your articles will be indexed by Google Scholar, since Google automatically indexes most webpages, this is actually not the case.
 Journals must follow specific indexing guidelines to ensure their articles show up in Google Scholar, which can be a time-consuming and technical process.
-Recognizing this, we’ve set up Scholastica website templates to take care of all Google Scholar indexing needs for you.
+Recognizing this, we’ve set up Scholastica’s website template to take care of all Google Scholar indexing needs for you.
 When you publish via Scholastica your articles will automatically be indexed by Google Scholar, increasing their discoverability.

 Part of a Complete Journal Management Platform